itfanr/ros2-wiki/Developer-Guide.md

   - Prefer zero spaces, i.e. `public:`, `private:`, or `protected:` in the same column as the class
 - Never add whitespace to nested templates
   - Prefer `set<list<string>>` (C++11 feature) to `set<list<string> >` or `set< list<string> >`
-- Use open braces for `function`, `class`, and `struct` definitions, but allow cuddle braces on `if`, `else`, `while`, `for`, etc...
+- Use open braces for `function`, `class`, and `struct` definitions, but always cuddle braces on `if`, `else`, `while`, `for`, etc...
-  - Open braces are allowed with all blocks and encouraged if the statement before the opening brace is multiline
+- When a function call cannot fit on one line, wrap at the open parenthesis (not in between arguments) and start them on the next line with a 4-space indent.
+Continue with the 4-space indent on subsequent lines for more arguments.
+(Note that the [Google guide](https://google.github.io/styleguide/cppguide.html#Function_Calls) is internally contradictory on this point.)

 This is OK: